MicrosoftDocs/webview2-win32-reference/1-0-865-prerelease/icorewebview2settings3.md

   : public ICoreWebView2Settings2
 ```

-A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface.
+A continuation of the [ICoreWebView2Settings](icorewebview2settings.md) interface that manages whether browser accelerator keys are enabled.

 ## Summary